pytholic/pytorch-lightning-baseline/README.md

 The first one is `args.py` which contains the hyperparameters.
 In my baseline, I am using <a href="https://github.com/lebrice/SimpleParsing">simple-parsing</a> to parse the arguments due to its clean interface.
 For that purpose, I define a simple `dataclass` in the `args.py` file which we later use to aprse our arguments.

 The `config.py` mainly consists of some paths configurations and logging behavior.
 I am also writing logs into `.log` files but you can configure it according to your requriements.
+In case you wan tto write *logs*, create a `logs` folder first in the main directory.
 ## Training script
 This is the `main` file of the project.
 FIrst of all, I am using <a href="https://albumentations.ai/">albimentations</a> to preprocess the data.
 Then I have some functions to create dataloaders.